 Can I meet any of my fellow guests beforehand?

 Certainly!
-There will be party at The Dean on Sunday, September 15, 2:30 PM – 5 PM, for all ticket holders.
+There will be dance workshops at The Dean on the first three Sundays in September from 2:30 PM – 5 PM, for everyone planning on coming to the Michaelmas Dance.
 We’ll have a short review of the English waltz and then instruction in an assortment of the ceilidh dances.
 Afterwards there will be time for refreshments, waltz and swing practice, and chat.
-We’ll be in the smaller room, but have a sneak peak at Dean Main Hall, where the Michaelmas Dance will be.
+We’ll be in the smaller room, but have a sneak peak at Dean Main Hall, where the Michaelmas Dance will be on September 27!

 I have another question…